Tours Bulgaria logo

 Prices here are quoted in both Bulgarian lev (BGN) and euro (EUR) at the current rate of 1 EUR ≈ 1.96 BGN.
 A local beer typically runs 6–9 BGN (3–4.50 EUR), a draft craft pour 9–14 BGN (4.50–7 EUR), a serious cocktail 18–28 BGN (9–14 EUR), and a shot of premium rakia 8–14 BGN (4–7 EUR).
 That is roughly half what you would pay in Vienna or Berlin for comparable craftsmanship.

 If you are still deciding is Sofia worth visiting, the bar scene alone is a strong yes.
 Most venues on this list sit within a 15-minute walk of each other, concentrated around Tsar Shishman Street and the Oborishte district, so a single evening can take you through three completely different decades of Bulgarian drinking culture.
+For the full picture of what is open after dark, see the Sofia nightlife guide first — it maps bars, clubs, and live venues by neighbourhood.

 Why Sofia's Bar Scene Is Different